albertopasi/PolyShape-2D/blog.md

 - **Intra-class variability**: MNIST digits have high variability in writing style, stroke thickness, and slant.
 A model must simultaneously learn to recognize diverse digit shapes and cope with arbitrary orientations.
 This mixing of challenges makes it difficult to disentangle errors: did the model fail because it couldn't handle the rotation, or because it struggled with the specific shape of the digit?
 - **Orientation-confounding classes**: The dataset contains classes that are rotations of one another.
 A '6' rotated 180° is nearly indistinguishable from a '9', yet they have different labels.
 This violates the fundamental assumption that an object's class identity should be invariant to rotation.
 A proper test of equivariance requires that a sample's label never changes under the transformation being tested.

 In the context of [^sfcnn], the "problem" is the failure of standard CNNs to handle rotation efficiently.
 For a controlled experiment, we must isolate the primary variable being tested.
-In this case, that variable is rotation, as it represents the key challenge that SFCNNs are designed to overcome through steerable filters and rotational weight sharing.
+In this case, that variable is **rotation**, as it represents the key challenge that SFCNNs are designed to overcome through steerable filters and rotational weight sharing.

 A crucial design decision is to hold translation constant.
 This is because standard CNNs are already translation-equivariant by construction.
 Including translational variance in the dataset would introduce a solved problem as a confounder.
 It would make it impossible to disentangle whether performance differences arise from the model's handling of rotation (the novel contribution of SFCNNs) or translation (a property inherent to all CNNs).